gdm413229/swwmgz_m/ExtendedLore.md

 Abyssal Era (Project Abyss timeline):

-- 71 BA: Saya and Kirin have their first child, who grows up to become the new Rust Emperor.
+- 71 BA: Saya and Kirin have their first child, Yasu, who grows up to become the new Rust Emperor.
 - 57 BA: Using Saya's interportal technology, the Rust Empire creates the various "passages", connecting Akkou and many other realms together.
-- 41 BA: Elena Yanikov XIX, daughter of Taro and Elena XVI, is born.
+- 41 BA: Elena Yanikov XXII, daughter of Taro and Elena XXI, is born.
 - 38 BA: The town of Kenaia becomes corrupted by some strange "red mass", many of its inhabitants turn into mindless beasts.
 - 17 BA: The Church of Levlen initiates their Esper Crusades, aiming to rid the